 Short-term Care: Rehospitalizations

-This metric tracks the number of times residents are rehospitalized per 1,000 days of short-term resident care.
-Avoiding rehospitalizations during rehabilitation is important to restoring the health of patients.
+This datapoint measures the number of rehospitalizations per 1,000 days of short-term resident care.
+Keeping residents out of the hospital during rehabilitation is critical to restoring the physical abilities of patients.

 Short-term Care: ER Visits